Sigurd F. Olson: Biography

-Born in Chicago, Illinois to Swedish Baptist parents, Olson grew up in northern Wisconsin where he developed his lifelong interest in the outdoors.
+Born in Chicago, Illinois to Swedish Baptist parents; his mother's family came over from Skabersjö, Svedala in Scania and his father's from Nås, Vansbro in Dalarna.
+The family moved to northern Wisconsin where Olson grew up and developed his lifelong interest in the outdoors.
 They moved first to Sister Bay, then Prentice, then Ashland.
 In June 1921, Olson took his first canoe trip where he fell in love with the canoe country wilderness of northern Minnesota that would become the Boundary Waters Canoe Area Wilderness (with his help).
 His first article, an account of a canoe expedition, was published by the Milwaukee Journal on July 31, 1921.
 In August of that year, Olson married Elizabeth Dorothy Uhrenholdt, and the two spent their honeymoon on another canoe trip in the Boundary Waters.
 He worked as a canoe guide for J.C.
 Russell's outfitters on Fall Lake in Winton, Minnesota, before purchasing the business in 1929.
 Circa 1931 Olson ran Border Lakes Outfitters outside of Winton MN on the west end of Fall Lake serving the boundary waters area.

 He led canoe expeditions for a group that became known as the "Voyageurs," which routinely included Eric W. Morse, Denis Coolican, Blair Fraser, Tony Lovink, Elliott Rodger, and Omond Solandt.

-After studying agriculture, botany, geology, and ecology at Northland College, the University of Wisconsin–Madison, and the University of Illinois, Olson moved to Ely, Minnesota to teach biology at Ely Junior College (now Vermilion Community College).
-He later chaired the science department and served as dean. in 1947 he resigned from his teaching position and began writing full-time.
+After studying agriculture, botany, geology, and ecology at Northland College, the University of Wisconsin–Madison, and the University of Illinois, Olson moved to Ely, Minnesota to teach biology at Ely Junior College (now Minnesota North College - Vermilion).
+He later chaired the science department and served as dean.
+In 1947, he resigned from his teaching position and began writing full-time.
 He spent most of his life in the Ely area, working as a canoe guide during the summer months, teaching, and writing about the natural history, ecology, and outdoor life in and around the Boundary Waters.

 On August 27, 1971, a little over a year after the celebration of the first Earth Day, Northland College hosted its first environmental conference.
 Among those invited to address the two-day conference were Senator Gaylord Nelson and Sigurd Olson.
 The conference became "the instrument of origin of the Sigurd Olson Environmental Institute," as Robert Matteson, the founder of the institute, wrote.
 With energy to move in a new and exciting direction, and guided by the philosophies of Sigurd Olson, the institute opened its doors in spring of 1972, embarking on more than 30 years of serving Northland College and the Lake Superior region.

 In 1974, Olson earned the John Burroughs Medal, the highest honor in nature writing.
 He died on January 13, 1982, of a heart attack while snowshoeing near his home.
 He received a tribute from the US Senate on the 100th anniversary of his birth.
-David Backes wrote a biography on Olson titled A Wilderness Within - The Life of Sigurd F. Olson which was published in the late 1990s.
+David Backes wrote a biography on Olson titled A Wilderness Within – The Life of Sigurd F. Olson which was published in the late 1990s.